prog4biol/pfb2019/bioinfPipesLectureSimon.md

 alias lr='ls -ltrh'
 ```

 To get these changes, `source ~/.profile` or open a new window in terminal.
-Now you can type `lr`
+Now you can type `lr` instead of `ls -ltrh`

-Workflows, and approaches
+## Workflows, and approaches
-  saving time: assume your data is corrupted
-  saving effort: google searches

-Data
+ ### Saving time and effort.

+Your coding day is time spent doing these things:

+* thinking: design
+* preparation, testing
+* writing code
+* debugging
+* running code
+* thinking: analysis
+* more writing, thinking
+* report results

+Where do you spend most of your time?
+What can you save time on?
+The more you plan out coding and check your data, the faster you'll get to the important second half of this list.

+Assume your data is corrupted.
+This will stress test your code before you start writing.
+It will mostly  even be true.

+Check for consistent numbers of columns in your data, files that end halfway through a line are truncated or corrupted.
+Is a column always numbers or mixed numbers and text?
+Do some fields have quotes or other unusual characters, accents?
+Do the values seem reasonable?
+Are values for gene lengths about 5-10?

+* thinking: design   Lots of time!
+* preparation, testing  Lots of time!
+* writing code  Quick now that you've done the first two
+* debugging  Quick now that you've done the first two
+* running code Very quick
+* thinking: analysis  Spend lots of time on this and later steps
+* more writing, thinking
+* report results

-  consistency, corruption, sanity checks
+Data consistency, corruption, sanity checks
   NGS data generation: illumina, pacbio
   formats - see biopython
   (un)compression

 ## Bioinformatics How do I ...?
 ### filtering sequence data:

+cutadapt trimgalore trimmomatic

 #### QC sequence data:

-### genome assembly
-### sequence search: blast
-### alignment: gmap, gsnap, bwa mem,
+fastqc

 ### resequencing, variant calling

+GATK

 ### finding genes

+Maker (eukaryotes), prodigal (prokaryotes)

 ### predicting gene function

-### view genes/genomes -> GMOD coming later
+Interproscan

-### databases store large data for easy searching and retrieval
+### Databases store large data for easy searching and retrieval

+sqlite3 is the simplest.

 ### public databases
 ### write web apps
 ### debug my script